kalviumcommunity/S47_Incredible_Breakfast_Fusion/README.md

    **Incredible BreakFast Fusion**
 -
-The idea is to make a project in which the user can generate silly breakfast food items as per their preference.
-The user can login and input their unique breakfast preferance.
+The idea is to make a project in which it will show a user a list of wierd food combinations.